cruz-s98319/mp2-scss/README.md

 ## Inspiration
 A simple To Do list for casual users that need help keeping their tasks organized.

+# Structure
+The backend was created with Node while the frontend was created with React.

 ## Deployment
 This project was deployed using Vercel. https://mp-2-to-do-app.vercel.app/